cityofasheville/skillstask/README.md

 * Please use the key - 58j013k159vpqz87xd85df0uy7epvl
 * There is a quick how to use the api document here: https://github.com/CodeForAsheville/CityAVL_311_API
 * Also please feel to use any data on the city's open data portal that might help - http://opendatacatalog.ashevillenc.gov/
+* Added more Graffiti data from another source.
+You can find the additional data at: http://opendatacatalog.ashevillenc.gov/opendata/resource/84/city-of-asheville-mobile-311-graffiti-reports/

 ##Rules